Noroff-Fagskole/js1-exercises-lesson-3.3/README.md

 Use fetch() to get the data from the `amiiboapi`.

-Parse the response from JSON into an object, and with the list in that (JSON) object call a function that lists the received items onto your webpage.
+Parse the response from JSON into an object, and with the list in that (JSON) object, call a function that lists the received items onto your webpage.

 Remember to have a catch() to handle errors and [display a message](https://codepen.io/xiaolasse/pen/dyOpzza) to the user if something goes wrong.